Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Empirical Results

 \subsubsection{Comparing the MF-BAVART to the MF-VAR}

-Tables \ref{forval2019} and \ref{forval2020} summarise our findings.
-They offer a comparison of MF-BAVART to the conventional MF-VAR in terms of root mean squared forecast errors (RMSEs), log predictive scores (LPSs which are log predictive likelihoods summed over the nowcast evaluation period) and continuously ranked probability scores (CRPSs).
-To investigate the pandemic period, we produce two sets of results: one for the full sample (including the pandemic period) and one ending in 2019.
+Table \ref{forval2019} summarises our findings for the nowcasting exercise.
+The table offers a comparison of MF-BAVART to the conventional MF-VAR in terms of RMSEs and log predictive scores (LPSs, which are log predictive likelihoods summed over the nowcast evaluation period).
+To investigate the pandemic period, we produce two sets of results: one ending in 2019Q4 (the left panel of Table \ref{forval2019}), and one for the full sample (including the pandemic period, the right panel of Table \ref{forval2019}).

 Note first that, as we move from month to month within a quarter, our nowcasts almost always improve.
-This statement holds true for all nowcast evaluation metrics and countries.
+This statement holds true for both nowcast evaluation metrics and countries.
 This provides evidence that mixed frequency methods are useful for nowcasting in these data sets.
 As new information is released each month, our nowcasts of GDP growth improve.

-In terms of the comparison of linear versus non-parametric mixed frequency methods, with some exceptions, prior to the pandemic, we are finding that MF-BAVART nowcasts somewhat better than the linear MF-VAR.
-But the improvements from using the non-parametric model are not large.
-The main exception is Germany where the MF-VAR nowcasts slightly better than MF-BAVART.
-For Spain and Italy, which had more volatile GDP growth over our sample period, MF-BAVART is nowcasting substantially better than the MF-VAR.
-For France the various methods of nowcast comparison tell slightly different stories.
-LPSs indicate the non-parametric approach is nowcasting better, but CRPSs indicate the linear model is doing slightly better.

-When we turn to Table \ref{forval2020} which includes the pandemic period, we tend to see much better nowcast performance of the MF-BAVART relative to the MF-VAR.
-There are exceptions to this, both for Germany and in some RMSEs.
-It is interesting to note that measures using the entire predictive density (i.e. LPLs and CRPSs) are leading to large improvements for the MF-BAVART relative to the MF-VAR, whereas the measure which uses only point nowcasts are not.
-Clearly, the benefits of using the non-parametric approach lie largely in their ability to better model second and higher predictive moments for the extreme observations for the first half of 2020.